-Pantheon: The Pantheon is one of the best preserved structures amongst various ancient Roman buildings.
+Pantheon: The Pantheon is one of the best-preserved structures amongst various ancient Roman buildings.
 It remains all the more impressive considering it was built nearly 2,000 years ago.
-The tall columns and expansive interiors with the arched vault are a sight to behold, especially the Oculus, 27-foot home at the center of the rotunda though which natural light streams through.
+The tall columns and expansive interiors with the arched vault are a sight to behold, especially the Oculus, 27-foot home at the center of the rotunda through which natural light streams through.
 The Pantheon was initially dedicated to the Roman gods, but it was converted into a church and still holds mass on Sundays.

 Piazza Navona: This Square is one of the most popular places in Rome, thanks to a number of restaurants and cafés found here as well as the number of street performances that one can see here.
 Piazza Navona is made even more beautiful by the three fountains here, the most impressive of which is the Fountain of the Four Rivers designed by Bernini, one of the greatest artists in history.